What happens to cryptocurrency when I die?

 What is cryptocurrency?

-A cryptocurrency is a type of currency which uses digital files as money.
+A cryptocurrency is a type of currency that uses digital files as money.
 It can be used as a form of payment that can be exchanged online for goods and services.

 Cryptocurrencies work using a technology called blockchain, which is a decentralised technology spread across many computers that manages and records transactions.
 This means that they aren’t controlled by one person or government.